 From 1987 thru 2010, remedial activities have occurred at the DuPont Spruance Plant (Facility) to address impacts to human health and the environment.
-The Resource Conservation and Recovery Act (RCRA) Facility Investigation/Corrective Measures Study report submitted by the Facility was approved by EPA in 2011.
-Based on the findings set forth in these reports, Virginia Department of Environmental Quality (VDEQ) has determined that past operations at the Facility have resulted in soil and groundwater contamination, and that further actions to remediate soil and groundwater are necessary to protect human health and the environment given current and reasonably anticipated future land use.
+The RCRA Facility Investigation/Corrective Measures Study report submitted by the Facility was approved by EPA in 2011.
+Based on the findings set forth in these reports, VDEQ has determined that past operations at the Facility have resulted in soil and groundwater contamination, and that further actions to remediate soil and groundwater are necessary to protect human health and the environment given current and reasonably anticipated future land use.

 The Facility submitted a Class 2 Permit Modification request to modify its Hazardous Waste Management Permit for Corrective Action (Permit), which was approved on September 5, 2012.
 The Final Remedy for the Facility emphasizes source control through the improvement of the existing Groundwater Treatment System (GWTS), maintenance of the existing capping of soils with concentrations of contaminants above remedial goals, and continued long term groundwater and surface water monitoring to ensure clean up goals are met.
 Finally, institutional and engineering controls were implemented through the development of a Uniform Environmental Covenant Act (UECA) Covenant to prevent current and potential future exposure to contamination.
 The UECA Covenant was recorded with the City of Richmond, VA and Chesterfield County in September 2014.

 A Corrective Measure Implementation (CMI) 30% Design Work Plan (WP) was approved on June 24, 2013; a CMI 90% Design WP was approved on September 18, 2014.
 A 100% Design WP was approved on March 31, 2015.
-Construction of the new groundwater extraction and treatment system is anticipated to begin during the Third Quarter of 2015 and continue through the second quarter of 2017.
+Construction of the new groundwater extraction and treatment system was completed in September 2018.

-Interactive Map for DuPont Spruance Plant, Richmond, VAView larger map
+Interactive Map for DuPont Spruance Plant, Richmond, VA